Rajpratik71/eucalyptus-wiki/AWS-Tools.md

 **[EucaLobo](https://github.com/viglesiasce/EucaLobo)** is a client-side application for managing AWS and Eucalyptus cloud resources with an easy-to-use graphical user interface.

 **[Cyberduck](http://cyberduck.ch/)** is an FTP, SFTP, WebDAV & cloud storage browser for Mac & Windows.

+**[]Netflix Edda]] is a service that polls your AWS resources via AWS APIs and records the results.
+It allows you to quickly search through your resources and shows you how they have changed over time.

 * _**AWS SDK for PHP**_
  * Project URL: FIXME